Beginner's Guide to RTI (Right To Information Act)

 The Right to Information Act, simply known as RTI, is a revolutionary Act that aims to promote transparency in government institutions in India.
 The Act came into existence in 2005, after sustained efforts of anti-corruption activists.

 It is termed revolutionary because it opens government organisations up for scrutiny.
-Equipped with RTI, a common man can demand any government agency to furnish information.
+Equipped with knowledge about RTI, a common man can demand any government agency to furnish information.
 The organisation is bound to provide the information, that too within 30 days, failing which the officer concerned is slapped with a monetary fine.

 When did RTI begin?